seshagiriippili/packer-ami-pipeline/README.md

 General steps for usage:

-1. Deploy CloudFormation template for necessary IAM service roles.
+1. Deploy CloudFormation template for necessary IAM service roles. [packer-ami-pipeline-roles.template](packer-ami-pipeline-roles.template)
-2. Deploy CloudFormation template to build pipeline, repository and project.
+2. Deploy CloudFormation template to build pipeline, repository and project. [packer-ami-pipeline.template](packer-ami-pipeline.template)
-3. Provision and push the CodeCommit repository using the files from the CodeCommit directory in this project.
+3. Provision and push the CodeCommit repository using the files from the CodeCommit directory in this project. [codecommit](codecommit)
 4. Push a change or manually run CodePipeline to build a new AMI to the deploy branch on the CodeCommit repository.